 This town is also famous for its seafood (fish, Florida lobster and shrimp), snorkeling and diving and its bars.
 Perhaps its most famous bar is Sloppy Joe’s on Duval Street where Ernest Hemingway hung out.
 Southwest of Sloppy Joe’s is Tony’s Bar where Jimmy Buffet was a regular (it was also the original location of Sloppy Joe’s) and there’s also Hogs Breath Saloon.
 Hogs Breath probably sells as many Tee Shirts as beers and who doesn’t want a T that says “Hogs Breath is Better than no Breath at All”.

 Key West is also a U.S. Navy base with a Naval Air Station and research facilities.
 When I was in the Navy we stopped in Key West a few times.
 There were submarine pens right near downtown and evenings at Sloppy Joe’s was a study in white with wall to wall sailors in bright dress uniforms.

-When visiting there are a number of opportunities to do some snorkeling or diving along with boat trips to the Marquesas Keys and the Key West National Wildlife Refuge along with the Dry Tortugas National Park all farther out to sea.
+When visiting there are a number of opportunities to do some snorkeling or diving along with boat trips to the Marquesas Keys and the Key West National Wildlife Refuge or the Dry Tortugas National Park.
 Key West was also home base for Treasure Salvors the operation headed by Mel Fisher that found the wreck of the richest Spanish treasure galleon, the Atocha, just to the southwest in fifty-five feet of water.
 Be sure and visit their museum.